MatteoVicenzino/Minesweeper2025/dev_test_notes.md

 ### Minefield
 - ~~rows and cols --> height and width~~
 - possible refactor of field matrix into a separate class
-- possible refactor of testCountAdjacentMinesOutOfBounds() into a more generic test in MinefieldTests.java
+- possible refactor of testCountAdjacentMinesOutOfBounds() into a more generic test in MinefieldTests
 - Refactor CountAdjacentMines to evaluate the number when a mine is placed to improve efficiency

 ### Game